 You still have the right to a safe and positive birth experience.
 This includes being treated with dignity and respect, having a companion of choice, having access to pain relief, being able to be mobile in labour and give birth in the position of your choice, and being communicated to clearly by staff.
 On the postnatal ward, your essential needs for food, drink and physical support must be met.

-Yes, if the Trust has enough staff to run this service and women are able to be transferred to hospital if necessary.
-The situation is changing quickly.
+Yes, if the Trust/Board has enough staff to run this service and women are able to be transferred to hospital if necessary.

 Yes.
 If you have , or may have COVID-19, your care team will discuss with you the option of delaying the caesarean.
 However, if the caesarean cannot be safely delayed it will go ahead.
 If you have, or may have COVID 19, special precautions, e.g. protecting staff with special masks, will be in place.

-If you do not have COVID-19, there may be a need for some re-scheduling of elective caesareans, as services prioritise.
-If capacity is really stretched induction may be proposed as an alternative.
+If you do not have COVID-19, there may occasionally be a need for some re-scheduling of elective caesareans, as services prioritise.

 Yes, unless the Trust can give a good reason why the Trust cannot honour that commitment due to the changed circumstances.
 Caesareans will be prioritised according to clinical need but Trusts should be doing their best to follow NICE guidance, and to undertake all caesareans on their lists, even if some re-scheduling is required.

-Each Trust will have to continue to monitor if it has sufficient staff to offer its usual service, and to make short-term alternative arrangements to see a midwife or doctor even if not your usual one.
+National guidance from the Royal Colleges says that continuity of care should continue to be offered where possible.
+Each Trust continue to monitor if it has sufficient staff to offer its usual service, and to make short-term alternative arrangements to see a midwife or doctor even if not your usual one.

-If you feel that there are reasons to make an exception for you, do raise this with your care team.
+If visiting restrictions are still in place and you feel that there are reasons to make an exception for you, do raise this with your care team.

 Yes.
 Trusts should not withhold pain relief including access to water to relief pain in labour, as well as access to an epidural or other drugs without having a rational and evidence based reason to do so.